How to use color for data visualization?

 Tip 2: Contrast is key!

-Ensure your colours pop against the background for optimal visibility.
+Ensure your colors pop against the background for optimal visibility.
 The larger the contrast, the better you are able to see it from a distance.
 This is especially helpful when your image is depicted on a presentation slide or poster.
 When you are using a light color on a white background (as in the example above), you will not be able to see it clearly from a distance.
 Neither will a dark color on a dark background.

-Tip 3: Skip neon colours
+Tip 3: Skip neon colors

 Tip 4: Be consistent